dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/new-environment.png" width="100" height="100" title="Creating a new environment for the Analytics project"/>

-2. Enter an environment name that would help you identify it among your other environments (for example, `Nate's Development Environment`).
+2. Enter an environment name that would help you identify it among your other environments (for example, `Dev Environment`).
 3. Choose **Development** as the **Environment Type**.
 4. You can also select which **dbt Version** to use at this time.
 For compatibility reasons, we recommend that you select the same dbt version that you plan to use in your deployment environment.
 5. Click **Save** to finish creating your **Development environment**.